UCSantaBarbara/slack-hubot-apigateway/README.md

 APIGEE_PASSWORD=your-apigee-password
 ```

+Ideally, this should work in both Windows and Mac/Linux environments because we are using [cross-spawn](https://www.npmjs.com/package/cross-spawn).

-## Deploying to Google App Engine Standard Environment
+## Deploying to Google App Engine Standard Environment (TODO)

-* Create a new GAE standard environment
+* Create a new GAE standard environment (beta?)
-* open up your console
+* open up your GAE shell console
 * clone this repo
 * cd into this repo
+* run `npm install`
-* configure app.yaml and ensure your environmental variables
+* configure `app.yaml` and ensure your environmental variables (ideally, we can spit this out using deploy scripts launched from `npm run start`) (TODO)
-* ...
+* ...??
-* `gcloud app deploy`
+* run `gcloud app deploy`